Nasir-6/exercism-solutions/typescript/two-fer/README.md

 Welcome to Two Fer on Exercism's TypeScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

+## What I learnt
+- ```name:string = "you"`` - use of default value here, removes the need to have a conditional print of a different string for when input is empty!!

 ## Instructions

 `Two-fer` or `2-fer` is short for two for one.
 One for you and one for me.